splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 }
 ```

-Let's move into the api-gateway directory and  force a build  for just the api-gateway service.
+Change into the `api-gateway` directory and force a new build for just the `api-gateway` service:

 {{% /tab %}}
 {{< /tabs >}}